 There are numerous walking routes to take through the park, but my favorite to undertake with baby and stroller is to enter through the gate by the Hunnewell Visitor Center, walk to Peters Hill and around that loop, then return to the main entrance for a total of two healthy miles.
 My parents-in-law, in contrast, are most partial to the spiral trail that winds up Peters Hill and affords a sweet view of Boston.

 I hope you’ve enjoyed this cyber “Forest Bath” of the Arnold Arboretum in autumn, and I hope it’s achieved the desired magic of lifting your spirits!
 May these images also stir your lust to venture out and visit a real forest soon… perhaps even this this one!
+Click this link to see all my other Emerald Necklace articles.

 If you’d like to save this article on Pinterest, click here.
 Do leave your thoughts in the box below if you’ve visited the Arboretum before, or would like to.
 I always love reading your comments!